OpenDSA/OpenDSA/RST/en/CS5040slides/Intro.rst

 .. slide:: Data Structure

-   * A data structure is the physical implementation of an ADT.
+   * A data structure is the physical implementation of an *Abstract Datatype* (ADT).
       * Each operation associated with the ADT is implemented by one or more subroutines in the implementation.
-   * Data structure usually refers to an organization for data in main memory.
+   * "Data structure" usually refers to an organization for data in main memory.
    * File structure: an organization for data on peripheral storage, such as a disk drive.